containers/buildah/docs/buildah-build.1.md

 Buildah doesn't send a copy of the context directory to a daemon or a remote server.
 Thus, compressing the data before sending it is irrelevant to Buildah.

+**--cpp-flag**=""

+Set additional flags to pass to the C Preprocessor cpp(1).
+Containerfiles ending with a ".in" suffix will be preprocessed via cpp(1).
+This option can be used to pass additional flags to cpp.
+Note: You can also set default CPPFLAGS by setting the BUILDAH\_CPPFLAGS environment variable (e.g., `export BUILDAH_CPPFLAGS="-DDEBUG"`).

 **--cpu-period**=*0*

 Set the CPU period for the Completely Fair Scheduler (CFS), which is a